rupachandran92/Android_carKit/README.md

      2.)
 Create a new project.
 You already have a project so just go the path and open the unzipped file.
 It will open the project in the Android studio.
 Download the latest SDK tools and platforms using the SDK Manager before running the project.

-Run on a Real Device:
+Run on a Android Device:

 If you have a device running Android, here's how to install and run your app.